 The content of each presentation can be adjusted to meet the needs and focus of your particular group.

 Nearly 1 in 3 teens will experience some form of physical, verbal, emotional, or sexual abuse within a dating relationship.
-Laurel House offers Prevention Education Programs to help keep young people informed and safe within their friendships and dating relationships.
-Typically presented in schools (middle schools through college settings), this curriculum covers:
+Laurel House offers Prevention Education Programs for middle school to college-aged participants to help keep them informed and safe within their friendships and dating relationships.
+While these programs are typically presented in school settings, they can also be adapted to fit the needs of youth-based organizations.
+Our curriculum covers:

 - Creating a framework for building and maintaining healthy relationships